This blog was originally published in 2019, and it was updated in 2022.

 Multiple passwords that avoid common phrases will keep all of your data more secure.
-It may be tempting to make several simple passwords for all the sites that you use, but according to Robert Siciliano of the Balance, doing so is a mistake.
+It may be tempting to make several simple passwords for all the sites that you use, but according to Robert Siciliano of The Balance, doing so is a mistake.
 These simple passwords will be easy for hackers to decipher.

 Method #1: Write Your Passwords Down

 One of the simplest ways to track your passwords is to physically write them down.
-However, Hayley Tsukayama of The Washington Post warns that piece of paper or notebook could be stolen, thus putting all of your passwords at risk.
+However, Hayley Tsukayama of The Washington Post warns that a piece of paper or notebook could be stolen, thus putting all of your passwords at risk.

 Nara Schoenberg of The Chicago Tribune says that a piece of paper with all of your passwords on it is even more vulnerable if you live with a roommate or in a dorm-like setting.
 If you live alone or with a trusted friend or family member, this method is a bit more secure.

-Method #2: Store your Passwords in a Computer Document
+Method #2: Store Your Passwords in a Computer Document

 A similar way of storing your passwords involves creating a digital document on your computer.
 Schoenberg says this method is a bit more secure than simply writing down your passwords, as you have to log in to your computer to access it.

-If someone gains access to this document, though, they’ll have to all your passwords just as easily as if you wrote them down.
+If someone gains access to this document, though, they’ll have access to all your passwords just as easily as if you wrote them down.
 Never share this document over the internet or via email.

 Method #3: Store your Passwords on the Cloud